Geonovum/ogc-api-testbed/docs/docs/howto/howto_platform.md

 Describes how to setup your own instance of the OGC API Testbed platform.
 As a real-world example, the OGC API Sandbox (Playground) instance is presented below step-by-step.

+See also another example: a [pygeoapi server developed by the EU JRC](https://jrc.map5.nl).

 ## 1. Ubuntu Server

 Info: